-The Victor K. McElheny award honors outstanding coverage of science, public-health, technology, and environmental issues at the local or regional level — a special concern of the Knight Science Journalism Program’s founder, Victor K. McElheny, whose generous gift helped endow the award.
-Entries for the 2019 McElheny Award will be accepted beginning December 1, 2018, and ending January 31, 2019.
-The winner of the $5,000 prize will be announced in April 2019.
+The Victor K. McElheny award honors outstanding coverage of science, public-health, technology, and environmental issues at the local or regional level.
+Entries for the 2020 McElheny Award will be accepted beginning December 1, 2019, and ending January 31, 2020.

 To encourage wide participation, we define “local or regional” broadly.
 Only outlets with a large staff and emphasis on a national audience will be excluded.
 We will accept entries on local or state-level topics from newspapers, small magazines and digital sites, broadcasters, podcasters, even bloggers.

 The Victor K. McElheny award was made possible by the generous support of Victor K. McElheny and his wife, Ruth McElheny, and by the Rita Allen Foundation.

 Entries for the Victor K. McElheny award may be submitted by an individual or by a representative of a publication.
 An entry may consist of a single story or a series of up to three stories on a single theme.
 An individual or publication may enter no more than three separate submissions.

 • have been published during the 2019 calendar year.

 • have been published in a U.S.-based media outlet.